ankitects/anki-manual/src/getting-started.md

 will come before "My Deck 9", as 1 comes before 9.
 If you want "My deck 9" to appear earlier, you can rename it to "My deck 09", which appears before "My deck 10".

-Decks are best used to hold broad categories of cards, rather than specific topics such as “food verbs” or “lesson 1”.
+Decks are best used to hold broad categories of cards, rather than specific topics such as "food verbs" or "lesson 1".
 For information on this, please see the [using decks appropriately](editing.md#using-decks-appropriately) section.

 For information on how decks affect the order cards are displayed in,